mike-thompson-day8/documentation/server/scavenging.md

 It is safe to run a scavenge while Event Store is running and processing events, it is designed to be an online operation.

+> [!ARNING]
-Keep in mind that scavenging will increase the number of reads/writes made to your disk, and it is not recommended to run it when your system is under heavy load.
+> Scavenging increases the number of reads/writes made to disk, and it is not recommended to run it when your system is under heavy load.